MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex2_Modify a Autopilot Profile to use a device name template.md

 17. Now select **Save** to save the changes you have made.

-**Results**: After completing this exercise, you will have successfully opend and modifyed a Windows Autopilot deployment profile.
+**Results**: After completing this exercise, you will have successfully opened and modified a Windows Autopilot deployment profile.
 The profile now use a device name template on the enrolled devices.

 **END OF LAB**